Anisakis: Anisakiasis

-Anisakiasis is a human parasitic infection of the gastrointestinal tract caused by the consumption of raw or undercooked seafood containing larvae of the nematode Anisakis simplex.
 The first case of human infection by a member of the family Anisakidae was reported in the Netherlands by Van Thiel, who described the presence of a marine nematode in a patient suffering from acute abdominal pain.
 It is frequently reported in areas of the world where fish is consumed raw, lightly pickled, or salted.
-The areas of highest prevalence are Scandinavia (from cod livers), Japan (after eating sashimi), the Netherlands (by eating infected fermented herrings (maatjes)), Spain (from eating anchovies and other fish marinated in escabeche), and along the Pacific coast of South America (from eating ceviche).
-The frequency in the United States is unknown, because the disease is not reportable and can go undetected or be mistaken for other illnesses.
+The areas of highest prevalence are Scandinavia (from cod livers), Japan (after eating sashimi), the Netherlands (by eating infected fermented herrings (maatjes), Spain (from eating anchovies and other fish marinated in escabeche), and along the Pacific coast of South America (from eating ceviche).
+The frequency in the United States is unknown because the disease is not reportable and can go undetected or be mistaken for other illnesses.
 Anisakiasis was first recognized in the 1960s.